mattlewis92/angular-async-cache/README.md

 }

-// or use the asyncCache pipe in your template
+// alternatively use the asyncCache pipe in your template, this way you also dont need to wrap the observable beforehand
 @Component({
   template: `
     <div *ngFor="let car of cars | asyncCache:'/cars' | async">